jakeyjake88/RemindMe/DesignDocument.md

   * Accepts GET requests to /taskmanager/taskmanagerid/taskid
   * Accepts a taskmanagerId and a taskId to return the corresponding taskmodel

-  <h2> 6.5 Update Task </h2>
+  <h2> 6.5 Delete Task </h2>

-  * Accepts PUT requests to taskmanager/taskmanagerid/taskid
+  * Accepts DELETE requests to taskmanager/taskmanagerid/taskid
-  * Takes a task and replaces it with the updated version, returning the new taskmodel
+  * Takes a task and removes it from the TaskManager.
+Returns the deleted Task

   <h2> 6.6 GetUser </h2>